Hyejin-Claire-Lee/ARSPA/README.md

 # ARSPA for testing purposes.
 This is a large-scale blockchain-based anonymous reputation system designed to operate effectively for upward feedback in HRM performance appraisals (tested up to 2^{17}).
-This file provides source code for various scenarios, considering Merkle tree depth (evaluators ≤ 2^n) and the number of candidates.
+These source codes cover various scenarios, considering Merkle tree depth (n) (evaluators ≤ 2^n) and the number of candidates.
 Among these, the `main.zok` and `smartContract.sol` files are designed for a scenario that supports performance appraisals with up to 2^{17}) evaluators and a maximum of 13 candidates, reflecting the largest scale in our testing.

 ## A. Prerequisites